Abdessamad7687/snake-game/README.md

 # snake-game
-snake game using python and OOP
+snake game with Turtle using python and OOP